 Students at all levels (including associates, undergraduates, graduates, etc.) are welcome to contact us.
 While the majority of our interns conduct outdoor field projects during the spring and summer, we do offer outdoor placements for the fall and winter months as well as some indoor, office-based placements.

-If our goals are well-suited, we will work with you in tailoring placements to complement your studies.
-A few examples of past placements include projects conducting invertebrate, amphibian, and avian inventories and surveys at preserves throughout Oregon and projects researching and mapping the abundance of invasive, exotic species.
+Current internship opportunities are listed below.
+If you don't see something that matches your skills and interests, we may be able to work with you in tailoring a placement to complement your studies.
+A few examples of past placements include projects conducting invertebrate, amphibian and avian inventories and surveys at preserves throughout Oregon and projects researching and mapping the abundance of invasive, exotic species.